aodendaal/robot-rover/README.md

 I created a robot that extends the core with an additional instructions to demonostrate extensibility.

 I previously had interfaces and external instructions but I didn't like that it exposed internal data.

+## Considerations
+In the corners of the map, it's possible for one robot to go off an edge in one direction, leaving a scent; and second robot going in the adjacent direction overriding the scent;